By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 The only real downside is that beets are relatively high in sugar (sucrose).
 In fact, along with corn and sugar cane, sugar beets (which are in the same beet family as the red and yellow beets we eat) are used to produce refined sugar.

 But don’t hold that against them; the health benefits of beets far outweigh this one drawback.
-I wholeheartedly recommend adding beets (and beet greens) to your diet.
+I wholeheartedly recommend adding beets (and beet greens) to your diet, especially if doing so helps satisfy cravings for sweets.
 Here are some of the top reasons why…

 Beets Benefit Heart Health